Taking a negotiation class gave me the confidence to have hard conversations.

-In life, we don’t always get what we desire.
-However, we have a far better chance of receiving a raise or finalizing our dreams if we have strong negotiation skills.
-I decided to take a course in negotiation because I often feel uncomfortable when I am thrown into negotiation scenarios.
+As a woman over 50, I enrolled myself in a negotiation course.
+In life, we don’t always get what we desire and that’s inevitable.
+However, we have a far better chance of getting what we want, whether it’s receiving a raise or following our dreams if we have strong negotiation skills.
+At this stage of life, many women don’t feel like negotiation skills are necessary.
+I beg to differ!
+I decided to take a negotiation course because I often feel uncomfortable when I am thrown into negotiation scenarios.
+Even though I am a strong woman who knows what she wants, getting the point across to others takes skill.
+These courses often cover topics like social psychology, which help you understand human behavior and interactions during negotiations.

-I signed up for a two-day comprehensive negotiation class under the leadership of Dr. Chester Karrass.
-He has built a thriving business on his eponymous negotiating system.
+Developing new skills is important at all life stages, here are some of my favorite hobbies to try after 50.
+After deciding that the art of negotiation was a skill I wanted for myself, I signed up for a two-day comprehensive negotiation course under the leadership of Dr. Chester Karrass.
+He has built a thriving business on his negotiating system.

 Negotiation Is Part of Everyday Life

 I did not negotiate with my ultimate concierge when he told me everything is negotiable because I believe he is correct.
 Everyone negotiates every day.
-What time do you want breakfast?
-Who takes out the dog?
-What to wear today—this is a silent negotiation I have with myself every morning!
+What time do you want to meet for breakfast?
+Who takes out the dog in the night?
+What outfit should I wear today?
+Darling, this is a silent negotiation I have with myself every morning!

-Daily negotiations transpire between parents and children, husbands and wives.
-Whether we eat chicken, steak or fish for dinner, where we dine and what movie we see all require negotiating.
+I wanted to take a negotiation class because daily negotiations transpire between parents and children, husbands and wives, friends, and coworkers every single day.
+Whether we eat chicken, steak or fish for dinner, where we dine, and what movie we see all require negotiating.
+If you have relationships, you are negotiating more often than you realize!

 While it’s easy to negotiate most of the small stuff, the big things can kill us.
 Well, not literally, but definitely metaphorically.
-Difficult family problems, relationships glitches, service issues that involve products gone wrong, employers and employees and closing deals all depend on keen negotiation skills.
+Difficult family problems, relationship glitches, service issues that involve products gone wrong, employers and employees, and the ability to close deals all depend on developing negotiation skills to reach agreements and maximize value.

 Truth be told, I find myself blurting out yes when I want to say no and I bet you have too.
 I get so annoyed with myself because, after the fact, I realize what I should have said.
-I should have told whoever I was speaking with that I will think it over and get back to them.
+After the fact, I realize I should have told whoever I was speaking with that I will think it over and get back to them.

-For all of the above reasons, I signed up for a course in the art of negotiation.
+For all of the above reasons, I signed up for a negotiation class.

 I discovered the course a few weeks ago while chatting with a friend on an entirely different topic when he brought up the word negotiation.
-He mentioned his wife took a remarkable course entitled How To Be An Effective Negotiator.
+He mentioned his wife took a remarkable course titled Effective Negotiating.

-His words were music to my ears.
-I bombarded him with questions.
+His words were music to my ears, and I bombarded him with questions.
 Is the company in Chicago?
 How long is the course?
 Is it expensive?

 This is what I learned, dear readers.

-1. The company is Karrass, a world leader in teaching the art of negotiation.
-Dr. Chester Karrass, who founded it 47 years ago, has an engineering degree from the University of Colorado, an MBA from Columbia University and a doctorate from the University of Southern California.
+- The company is Karrass, a world leader in teaching the art of negotiation.
+Dr. Chester Karrass, who founded it over 50 years ago, has an engineering degree from the University of Colorado, an MBA from Columbia University and a doctorate from the University of Southern California.
 He was a negotiator for the Hughes Organization before founding his namesake firm.

-2. Karrass is located in 95 cities globally, including–lucky for me–Chicago.
+- Karrass is located in 95 cities globally, including (lucky for me) Chicago.

-I sat quietly with my pooch America and thought about how my life would change if I learned how to be a learned negotiator.
-I decided I would challenge myself and take the course because I wanted to feel confident in dealing with my family and other relationships.
+While sitting quietly with my pooch, America, I thought about how my life would change if I learned how to be a learned negotiator.
+I decided I would challenge myself and take the negotiation class because I wanted to feel confident in dealing with my family and other relationships.
+I am estranged from my adult children and knew that learning negotiation skills would be beneficial to reconciliation.
+If you are estranged from your adult children, you should join my private Facebook group, “Estranged Mothers and Grandmothers: Millions Strong.”)

 Here are a few reasons I felt a class in negotiation would benefit me:

-1. I want to feel comfortable with my decisions, rather than guilt-ridden.
+- Rather than feel guilt-ridden, I want to feel comfortable with my decisions.

 On a lighter note, I have no problems negotiating with Shelly, a skilled negotiator, because he always puts my interests above all else.
 I am blessed.
 He does not have to negotiate with me because I put his interest above all else too.
 He is blessed.